StarwarsUniverse89/pr-pilot/README.md

-### 🌟 Automate your Github Project with Natural Language Prompts
+### Automate your Github project in new and powerful ways

 Using the **[Python SDK](https://github.com/PR-Pilot-AI/pr-pilot-python)**: